jsdclxvi/Reforestation/README.md

-## What did Michael Jackson name his denim store?
-Billy Jeans!
+## Why did the barber win the race?
+He took a short cut.